jaredhoberock/thrust-workshop/more_points/README.md

 Now that each point has a spatial `tag`, we can organize them spatially just by sorting the `points` by their `tags`.

+Since sorting the `points` directly would destroy their original order, we'll introduce one level of indirection and sort their `indices` within the list instead.

 The sequential CPU code does it this way:

     struct compare_tags